Bears will have 17 entries in national meet over course of four days of competition in Oregon.

 Over 15 full seasons of coaching at her alma mater, Smith has been able to translate her personal collegiate success into success for the student-athletes she has mentored.
 She has coached 16 All-Americans during her time, including 12 on the women’s side and four on the men’s, along with eight Big 12 champions.

-Last season, Smith guided three jumpers to the NCAA Outdoor Championships, all of which posted top-20 finishes in their final meets of their senior year.
-During the indoor season, Smith saw Brianna Richardson, Rachel Toliver and Alex Lord produce all-conference honors to help Baylor win its first-ever Big 12 women's indoor track & field championship.
+Last season, Smith guided three jumpers to the NCAA Outdoor Championships, all of which posted top 20 finishes in the final meets of their senior years.
+During the indoor season, Smith saw Brianna Richardson, Rachel Toliver and Alex Lord produce all-conference honors to help Baylor win its first-ever Big 12 women’s indoor track and field championship.

-During the 2016 season, Smith's athletes produced one Big 12 title and nine all-conference honors.
+During the 2016 season, Smith’s athletes produced one Big 12 title and nine all-conference honors.
 Senior Felix Obi closed out his outdoor career with a second-straight Big 12 title in the triple jump with a school-record leap of 53-9.75 [16.40m].
-Obi again advanced to the outdoor NCAA Championships were he finished 10th for second-consecutive year.
+Obi again advanced to the outdoor NCAA Championships, where he finished 10th for second consecutive year.
 At the conference level, Smith helped freshman high jumper Blaine Listach produce indoor and outdoor all-conference accolades.
-On the women's side, Smith coached four All-Big 12 performers and two during the outdoor season.
+On the women’s side, Smith coached four All-Big 12 indoor performers and two during the outdoor season.

-In 2013, Smith quickly turned first-year athletes Obi and Richardson into the nation's best.
-In the indoor season with Smith's guidance, Obi became BU's first men's athlete to win the Big 12 triple jump crown.
-In the process of winning that title, Obi took down the school-record for the third time.
-He followed that up with a sixth-place finish at the NCAA meet to be an All-American.
-Outdoors, Obi established the school-record [52-9.25 [16.08m] and won two triple jump meet titles at the Baylor Quad Invitational and the Florida Relays.
+In 2013, Smith quickly turned first-year athletes Obi and Richardson into the nation’s best.
+In the indoor season with Smith’s guidance, Obi became BU’s first men’s athlete to win the Big 12 triple jump crown.
+In the process of winning that title, Obi took down the school record for the third time.
+He followed that up with a sixth place finish at the NCAA meet to be an All-American.
+Outdoors, Obi established a school record [52-9.25 [16.08m] and won two triple jump meet titles at the Baylor Quad Invitational and the Florida Relays.
 Richardson took fourth at the Big 12 meet in the triple jump indoors, before placing third during the outdoor season.
-Outside the collegiate season, Smith helped Richardson win the triple jump title at the USA Junior Track and Field Championships, while Obi was the runner-up on the men's side.
-Both athletes went on to compete for Team USA at the Pan-American Junior Championships with Obi placing third and Richardson fourth under Smith's watch.
+Outside the collegiate season, Smith helped Richardson win the triple jump title at the USA Junior Track and Field Championships, while Obi was the runner-up on the men’s side.
+Both athletes went on to compete for Team USA at the Pan-American Junior Championships with Obi placing third and Richardson fourth under Smith’s watch.

-From 2010-12, Smith guided Jessica Ubanyionwu to new heights, as the triple jumper emerged as one of the nation's best, earning three All-America honors.
-Ubanyionwu, who earned All-Big 12 honors both indoors and outdoors, moved into second place all-time on the BU record books in the triple jump.
-She set career-bests with an indoor leap of 43-6 in 2012 and an outdoor mark of 44-1.25 during 2011.
+From 2010-12, Smith guided Jessica Ubanyionwu to new heights, as the triple jumper emerged as one of the nation’s best, earning three All-America honors.
+Ubanyionwu, who earned All-Big 12 honors indoors and outdoors, moved into second place all-time on the BU record books in the triple jump.
+She set career-bests with an indoor leap of 43-6m in 2012 and an outdoor mark of 44-1.25m in 2011.

 Prior to her tutelage of Gillis, Smith helped April Holliness become a five-time All-American in the long jump and claim the 2004 NCAA Midwest Regional title.
 During her career, Holliness finished as high as third in the long jump at the NCAA Championships.

-During her collegiate days, Smith became Baylor's first female individual NCAA national champion when she won the 1999 outdoor triple jump with a leap of 45-10.
+During her collegiate days, Smith became Baylor’s first female individual NCAA national champion when she won the 1999 outdoor triple jump with a leap of 45-10m.
 She earned All-America honors nine times, including three on relays and six individually.
-Her nine overall and six individual each rank second all-time in Baylor history.
+Her nine overall and six individual All-American awards each rank second all-time in Baylor history.